dotnet/tye/docs/reference/commandline/tye-build.md

     The target framework hint to use for all cross-targeting projects with multiple TFMs.
 This value must be a valid target framework for each individual cross-targeting project.
 Non-crosstargeting projects will ignore this hint and the value TFM configured in tye.yaml will override this hint.

+  `-e|--environment <environment>`

+    The environment to be used for deployment.
+Defaults to development if not specified.

 ## Examples